Waterloo Office Guide

 The primary central business district (CBD) of London and an historic centre, the City of London is a prime location for any company looking for office space with a prestigious business address.
 Colloquially known as ‘The City’ or the ‘Square Mile’, the area is renowned for being a major business and financial centre.

-By the late 16th century, London had become a major centre for banking, international trade and commerce.
-The Royal Exchange was established in 1565 by Sir Thomas Gresham, and is still considered to be the core of the City’s banking and financial services industry.
+By the late 1500’s, London was a major centre for banking and commerce.
+The Royal Exchange was established in 1565 and is still considered to be the core of the City’s banking and financial services industry.
 From 1691, Lloyd’s Coffee House in Lombard Street became the world-leading insurance base and London’s insurance industry continues to be associated with this area.

 From the 1970s, tall office buildings were constructed including the iconic Natwest Tower, the first skyscraper in the UK.
-Since then, the building of impressive, modern, often glass-fronted office skyscrapers has continued with recent additions of ‘The Gherkin’ (30 St Mary Axe), ‘the Cheesegrater’ (the Leadenhall Building), ‘the Walkie-Talkie’ (20 Fenchurch Street), the Broadgate Tower and Heron Tower, currently the tallest in the City.
+Since then, the building of impressive, modern, often glass-fronted office skyscrapers has continued with recent additions of ‘The Gherkin’ (30 St Mary Axe), ‘the Cheesegrater’ (the Leadenhall Building), Broadgate Tower, ‘the Walkie-Talkie’ (20 Fenchurch Street) and Heron Tower, currently the tallest in the City.

 Smithfield Market and Leadenhall Market are located within the City and there are a few private gardens and open spaces, such as the Inner Temple and the Middle Temple Inns of Court.
 The River Thames and its riverside are popular relaxation areas in The City.
 With excellent transport links across London and beyond, in addition to the many famous landmarks and prestigious organisations in the area, The City is a highly-sought after location for business premises.